pyOpenSci/software-peer-review/how-to/editors-guide.md

 ## How long does an editor serve on the editorial board?

-Ideally an editor can commit to serving for **at least** one year as an editor for pyOpenSci.
-During that year we expect that you will lead review of 3-4 packages.
+Ideally, an editor can commit to serving for **at least** one year as an editor for pyOpenSci.
+During that year, we expect that you will lead the review of 3-4 packages.
 However, we understand that in certain situations, an editor may need to step down before the 1 year time period has ended.

-We also understand that life gets busy and you are always welcome to "say no" to a review during a particularly busy time.
+We also understand that life gets busy.
+You are always welcome to "say no" to a review during a busy time.

 We welcome
 editors staying on for longer as long as they are happy serving with us and